-At least four lawsuits have been filed challenging U.S. House or legislative districts, or both, that the General Assembly enacted in early November or the process by which some boundaries were formed.
+At least four lawsuits have been filed challenging the U.S. House and legislative districts that the General Assembly enacted in early November or the process by which some boundaries were formed.
 A hearing for one of the lawsuits is scheduled for Tuesday.
-The legislature may need to rework the boundaries should a court declare that illegal gerrymandering occurred.
+The legislature may need to rework the boundaries in late December or early 2022 should a court declare that illegal gerrymandering occurred.
 If that happens, the March 8 primary likely would be delayed.

 The longest was in 2001.
 This year, COVID-19 precautions and aid, a later tax filing deadline and a massive revenue surplus all combined with redistricting to extend the session into the late fall.

-The 2021 session was marked by the first comprehensive budget bill that Cooper agreed to sign into law since he took office in 2017, and the first enacted in over three years.
+The 2021 session was marked by the first comprehensive budget bill that Cooper agreed to sign into law since he took office in 2017, and the first enacted in 2 1/2 years.
 There was no such budget approved in 2019 because of a stalemate between the governor and GOP legislative leaders.

 Republicans gained leverage over Cooper in the budget talks as several Democrats seemed willing to join the GOP in overriding any vetoed budget.
 Still, Cooper continued to use his veto stamp effectively, given that Republicans lack veto-proof majorities.
 None of his 12 vetoes this year have been overridden.